North America and Europe Regional Forum

 This theme emphasizes the approach that energies created at the local level are a pathway to enhanced synergies on a global scale.
 Thus, the Regional Forum will explore and define key strategies for local engagements, identify best approaches to revitalize the movement and increase resilience and resistance, and determine the ways in which these engagements may inform the global synergies.

-Participants will include community leaders, policy makers, survivors, businesses, faith leaders, labor leaders and recruiters, academics and other key actors at the grassroots level, and discussions will focus on the development of strategic engagements on policies, data, practices and behaviors, with the aim of strengthening the anti-slavery movement at the regional level.
+Participants will include community leaders, policymakers, survivors, faith leaders, labor leaders, academics, and other key actors at the grassroots level, and discussions will focus on the development of strategic engagements on policies, data, practices, and behaviors, with the aim of strengthening the anti-slavery movement at the regional level.

 Please join us in Toronto, Canada, from October 25 to 27, 2022 to discuss:

 - How to strengthen allyship and the movement to be more strategic and inclusive, with solidarity and equity at the core;